 Chef Missy Corey is at the helm of Pennyroyal Cafe & Provisions located on Blue Star Highway.
 She competed on Food Network’s show Chopped and won.
 Corey uses local products sourced from farmers as well as heirloom produce from her own farm.
 The menu includes familiar dishes with a twist.
 For example, a favorite is their riff on the tuna melt — it’s made with Michigan’s Great Lakes whitefish.

 The Southerner provides Southern hospitality at its best.
 Located on the banks of the Kalamazoo River, it’s a fried-chicken joint run by Matt Miller, a two-time James Beard Award semifinalist whose cooking pays homage to Appalachian cuisine.
 In addition to the fried chicken, they’re famous for their biscuits.
-Combine both favorites with the chicken and biscuit sandwich.
+Combine both favorites with the chicken and biscuit sandwich and other delicacies on their great food menu.

 Bowdie’s Chophouse on Culver Street is an elegant fine-dining establishment with a focus on steak.
 You’ll find 28-day dry-aged steaks that melt in your mouth.
 I enjoyed the filet mignon with au gratin potatoes; the diners next to us ordered the impressive 32-ounce ribeye for two.
 The signature cocktails are the perfect accompaniment to the steaks.